ARC-Lab-UF/intel-training-modules/RTL/README.md

   OPAE SDK scripts must be on PATH and include files and libraries must be available to the C compiler.
 In addition, ensure that the OPAE_PLATFORM_ROOT environment variable is set.
 Some examples will also require the installation of the Intel FPGA Basic Building Blocks (BBB): https://github.com/OPAE/intel-fpga-bbb.
+  The provided [setup.sh](setup.sh) script will download and install the BBB for use on the DevCloud.

   Simulation requires two software processes: one for RTL simulation and the other to run the connected software.
 To construct an RTL simulation